getnacelle/gatsby-theme-nacelle/README.md

 This Gatsby theme effectively functions as a plugin to connect to a [Nacelle](https://www.getnacelle.com) store via the Nacelle Hail Frequency API.
 This connection allows you to get all of a store's product data (individual products, collections, etc.) and content data (blog posts, articles, etc.).

-Learn more in the [docs](./gatsby-theme-nacelle/README.md).
+Learn more in the theme's [README](./gatsby-theme-nacelle/README.md).

-### `example`
+### `examples`

-A very basic, totally unstyled Gatsby site running `gatsby-theme-nacelle`.
-This site demonstrates the use of `gatsby-node.js` to programatically build pages for products and collections.
+Very basic, spartanly-styled Gatsby sites running `gatsby-theme-nacelle`.
+These sites demonstrate the use of `gatsby-theme-nacelle` with varying features & levels of complexity.

-**NOTE**: Cart and checkout functionality will be available in future versions of this demo site.
+The most basic example (`product-gallery`) demonstrates the use of `gatsby-node.js` to programatically build pages for products and collections.

-Check out the deploy [here](https://affectionate-sinoussi-2c533e.netlify.com/).
+The `store-with-checkout` example builds on that idea, adding a cart system connected to Redux with a checkout feature powered by Nacelle's Hail Frequency API.

-Learn more in the [docs](./example/README.md).
+Check out the example site [here](https://affectionate-sinoussi-2c533e.netlify.com/), and learn more about the examples from their respective READMEs.